coverclock/com-diag-hazer/README.md

     sudo apt-get install g++
     sudo apt-get install make

+## Documentation

+If you want to make documentation, doxygen and related tools will need to be installed.

+    sudo apt-get install doxygen

 ## Workflow

 For my own development workflow, I have also found it useful to install